“Explanations are a substitute for trust.” Tullian Tchividjian, Glorious Ruin

 I didn’t understand, my family didn’t understand, my psychiatrist didn’t understand, my counselor didn’t understand, my friends didn’t understand.
 Aren’t we always looking for explanations?
 Aren’t we always trying to understand what God is doing instead of believing that He is at work.
 That is my truth.
 Thank God for His Toolkit.

 I was at the lowest of lows.
 I thought I was headed straight to the fiery furnace, and thought that’s what I deserved.
 I had caused so much heartache and pain for my family and friends, especially my beautiful daughter.
 My mind wasn’t functioning the way I knew it was supposed to, and I thought I was being punished.
 I had lost months of sleep – living on less than 3 hours per night, and would wake up in panic mode like clockwork around three o’clock every morning.
-I couldn’t eat, I couldn’t think (other than dread and doom thoughts), I lost lots of weight (I needed to, but not in that way), I would have panic attacks throughout the day, I was ready to give up if this was going to be my lifelong destiny.
+I couldn’t eat, I couldn’t think (other than dread and doom thoughts), I lost lots of weight (I needed to, but not in that way), I had panic attacks throughout the day.
+I was ready to give up if this was going to be my lifelong destiny.
+Yes, I was suicidal.

 I prayed like crazy – mostly short prayers like this – “God help me!”
 “I’m so desperate, Lord!”
 “Lord, please let this all be a nightmare, please let me wake up and everything be okay!”
 “Lord, I need your grace and mercy!”
 “Lord, I’m so scared!”
 I spent countless hours on the phone with family and friends (my poor mother) hoping they would in some way have the answers.
 I read my Bible, but it wasn’t making any sense to me in the state I was in.
 I felt condemned by it.